Thursday, July 29, 2021

 The artist struggles to tell a story they actually feel.
 That’s how you connect with other people and get people to connect with each other through the stories.
 The corporation has a plan, a determined structure to the overstory, of which any particular storyteller’s part is only a small piece.
 The artist struggles to tell a story they feel.
 The corporation needs a story that fits.

 And, of course, the addendum to this is that J.J.
 Abrams “corrected” the narrative course in Star Wars Episode IX: The Rise of Skylwalker.
 Feeling more beholden to what he saw as the overarching theme of the three trilogies, the overstory, he determined that certain expectations had to be met and that the themes of redemption and facing your dark side had to rise to the top of the tale.
 Was he right?
 The first trilogy was about a fall from grace, which you could say was a set up for redemption.
 The second trilogy turned out to be about redemption (thanks, Return of the Jedi).
-Seems like the third trilogy was really up for grabs in that regard and Abrams imposed his interpretation on it (along with the assistance of Disney and Kathleen Kennedy, perhaps).
+Seems like the third trilogy was really up for grabs in that regard and Abrams imposed his interpretation on it (along with the assistance of Disney and Kathleen Kennedy).
 Even had he not gone back and canceled out much of what Johnson introduced, he could still have played out those themes through the character of Kylo Ren and let Rey blaze a frontier into new, powerful thematic territory.
 Abrams does strike one as a company man and he seems to have held the company line, here.

-There’s a joy in a story that we know is going to keep coming, characters and world that we get to return to over and over and over again.
-But sometimes, we need a story to end so we can fully understand it and use it to understand ourselves; so that it actually satisfies us instead of just leaves us wanting more.
+There’s a joy in a story that we know is going to keep coming, characters and worlds that we get to return to over and over and over again.
+But sometimes, we need a story to end so we can fully understand it and use it to understand ourselves; so that it actually satisfies us instead of just leaving us wanting more.
 What is a storyteller?
 What do we expect from them and what do we need from them?
 Surely more than just turning out "content."
-What’s good for the product, is not always good for the story.
+What’s good for the product is not always good for the story.
 And good stories are good for us.